Allegheny General Hospital: History

 The hospital was chartered in 1882, and on February 15, 1886, the forerunner to today's Allegheny General Hospital opened its doors.
 In 1887, the hospital established a children's wing, and in 1889, an ambulance was donated to the hospital; AGH would operate its own ambulance service for the next 64 years.
 At the turn of the century, the hospital's directors began collecting funds for a new AGH, to be built just a block away, also along Stockton Avenue.

 The seven-story, 400-bed facility cost $620,000 and opened in 1904.
 The new space included more modern laboratory facilities: separate rooms for urinalysis, blood work, bacteriology, and autopsies.

 In 1920, hospital leaders began looking for a new home.
 New York architecture firm York and Sawyer was hired to draw plans for what would be one of the nation's first "skyscraper" hospitals, and by 1929, construction was underway, just to the north of the Stockton Avenue location.
 The cornerstone was laid in 1930, but the Great Depression interrupted construction for several years.
 The 22-story hospital was completed in 1936.

 Over the years, the hospital expanded, with a new East Wing added.
 In 1981, a new inpatient tower, the $104 million Snyder Pavilion, was completed.

 Allegheny General is its highest-volume educational hospital, featuring a 576-bed quaternary care and educational hospital for 24,000 inpatient admissions, 23,000 surgeries, and nearly 56,000 emergency department visits each year.

+Since 2025, the exterior of Allegheny General has appeared in HBO's The Pitt as the fictional Pittsburgh Trauma Medical Center.